HazyResearch/eclair-agents/README.md

 **E**nterprise s**C**a**L**e **AI** for **W**orkflows

 https://github.com/HazyResearch/eclair-agents/assets/5491790/580117a0-2afe-4137-97bb-e88fd2a5079e

-*Example of ECLAIR running on a real-world nursing workflow in Epic (a popular electronic health record software) after being given only a video recording and natural language description of the task.*
+*Example of ECLAIR running on a real-world nursing workflow in Epic (a popular electronic health record software) after being given only a video recording and natural language description of the task.
+Please note that this is sped up from actual model execution.*

 ## 💿 Installation